 The 2017 Christmas Tree is 30 meters high (more than 98 feet), weighs 7-9 tons, and comes from the Donon area of Lorraine, France.
 It’s decorated with 7 kilometers (4.4 miles) of twinkling fairy lights, along with more than 300 flashing lights, 40 large baubles featuring gold stars and 180 illuminated angels, biscuits, candles, apples and stars to create a “Christmas of Yesteryear” theme.

 We’d love to hear from you!
-If you’d like to comment on this post, join the conversation, or share your inspiration and ideas, and you have not yet registered as an On2In2™ playmaker, please sign up via the ‘Engage page’.
+If you’d like to comment on this post, join the conversation, or share your travel adventures, and you have not yet registered as an On2In2™ playmaker, please sign up via the ‘Engage page’.
 Don’t worry, it’s pretty quick and easy.